Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/educates/workshop/content/04-cluster-group-capabilities.md

 # Create Cluster Group
 [Official documentation](https://docs.vmware.com/en/VMware-Tanzu-Platform/services/create-manage-apps-tanzu-platform-k8s/how-to-create-run-cluster-group.html)

-## Option 1: Tanzu Hub GUI
+## Option 1: Tanzu Platform GUI

-In the Tanzu Hub GUI navigate to `Infrastructure > Kubernetes Clusters` and click the `Create Cluster Group` button.
+In the Tanzu Platform GUI navigate to `Infrastructure > Kubernetes Clusters` and click the `Create Cluster Group` button.

 **Use the workshop session name as the name of the *Cluster Group*.**
 ```copy